Union Switch & Signal: Wartime production

-During the World War I the Le Rhône 9C 9 cylinder rotary engine was manufactured under license by Union Switch & Signal.
-It was one of the most common engines for fighter planes from different companies and around 10,000 were made at Swissvale.
+During World War I the Le Rhône 9C 9 cylinder rotary engine was manufactured under license by US&S. It was one of the most common engines for fighter planes from different companies and around 10,000 were made at Swissvale.

-Union Switch & Signal was one of the five contractors (including Colt, Remington-Rand, Ithaca Gun Company, and Singer Sewing Machine) to make M1911A1 pistols during World War II.
+US&S was one of the five contractors (including Colt, Remington-Rand, Ithaca Gun Company, and Singer Sewing Machine) to make M1911A1 pistols during World War II.
 The production blocks assigned to them in 1943 were between SN's 1,041,405 to 1,096,404.
 Colt duplicated 4,171 pistols in the 1,088,726 to 1,092,896 SN range.
 Since only 55,000 1911A1's were produced by US&S, they are highly collectible.
 The reason for the low production numbers is US&S was the last company awarded a government contract and as requirements were reduced in early 1943, the last contract awarded became the first to be cancelled.
 As a general rule, US&S produced high quality pistols.
 With the government-owned machine tooling already in place at US&S, they were offered a subcontract arrangement to produce M1 Carbine components.
 Only Singer produced fewer 1911A1's at 500 total production.